lpjanaka/KatanaContrib.Security.Pack/README.md

  5. LinkedIn
  6. Meetup
  7. StackExchange

+##Technology##
+We have used oauth 1.0a and oauth 2.0 for the implementation of these login providers with MVC 5.

+##How to Use##

+In order to add it to your project or solution run the `Install-Package KatanaContrib.Security.Pack` command from the NuGet Package Manager console in Visual Studio.

+After this all the nuget packages of the implemented authentication middleware in KatanaContrib will be added to your project.

 Following is a brief introduction to each of the providers included in the package.